kubevela/kubevela.github.io/docs/end-user/components/cloud-services/provision-instance-and-database-separately.md

 ---
-title: Provision Instance And Database Separately
+title: Provision Instance and Database Separately
 ---

 In the guide [Provision and Binding Cloud Resources](../../../tutorials/consume-cloud-services) and [Provision a Database and Import a SQL File for initialization](./provision-and-initiate-database),